Qaqortoq: Land

 As is true of all populated places in Greenland, Qaqortoq is not connected to any other place via roads.
-Fairly well trodden hiking trails lead north and west from the town, but for any motorized transportation all terrain vehicles are needed.
+Fairly well trodden hiking trails lead north and west from the town, but for any motorised transportation all terrain vehicles are needed.
 During winter, snowmobiles become the transport of choice.
 There are few populated destinations to reach by land since no other developed settlements are situated on the Qaqortoq peninsula.
 Boats have always been the main mode of transport in Greenland.

 Sea

 Qaqortoq is a port of call for the Arctic Umiaq ferry.
 The port authority for Qaqortoq is Royal Arctic Line, located in Nuuk.
 With a channel depth of 50 ft, the port can accommodate vessels up to 500 ft in length.
 The port offers pilotage upon request, but no tug boat services.

 The port of Qaqortoq, situated close to the southern tip of Greenland, is an important cruise destination of the North Atlantic, having 30-40 calls per season, often large cruise ships transferring in late summer / early autumn from North Europe to the Caribbean.

 In 2025, a decision was made to construct an deepwater port in Qaqortoq, financed by the Danish state.